Gunslinger Girl

-Gunslinger Girl (stylized in all caps) is a Japanese manga series written and illustrated by Yu Aida.
+Gunslinger Girl (stylized in small caps) is a Japanese manga series written and illustrated by Yu Aida.
 It was serialized in Dengeki Daioh magazine from May 2002 to September 2012.
 Its chapters were collected in 15 tankōbon volumes by ASCII Media Works.
 Set in modern Italy, the series focuses on young cybernetic girls and their adult male handlers who use them as assassins under the directions of a government organization.

 The manga series is licensed for an English language release in North America by Seven Seas Entertainment.
 A thirteen-episode anime adaptation produced by Madhouse aired in Japan on Fuji Television from October 2003, to February 2004.
 A sequel titled Gunslinger Girl -Il Teatrino- and created by Artland premiered in Japan on Tokyo MX TV in January 2008.
 It spanned thirteen episodes, concluding in April 2008.
 Two additional episodes were released on DVD in Japan in October 2008.
 Funimation has licensed both anime seasons and the OVAs.

 As of December 2012, Gunslinger Girl had over 3.9 million copies in circulation.
 In 2012, the manga won the Excellence Award in the Manga Division at the 16th Japan Media Arts Festival.

 Plot

 Set in Italy, Gunslinger Girl follows the exploits of the Social Welfare Agency (often referred to as simply "the Agency"), ostensibly a charitable institution sponsored by the Italian government.
 While the Agency professes to aid the rehabilitation of the physically injured, it is actually a military organization specializing in counter-intelligence and counter-terrorism.
 It is composed of two independent branches: Public Safety, its surveillance and intelligence-gathering division, and Special Ops, the anti-terrorist division.

 Special Ops is itself divided into Sections 1 and 2, the latter of which employs young girls who have experienced traumatic and near-death experiences fitted with cybernetic implants as agents.
 The implants, which consist of synthesized muscles and carbon fiber frames, result in heightened strength and reflexes as well as high resilience to damage and pain.

-Each girl is paired with an adult male trainer, or "handler", and together they are referred to as a fratello — Italian for "brother".
+Each girl is paired with an adult male trainer, or "handler", and together they are referred to as a fratello—Italian for "brother".
 The handler is responsible for the training, welfare and field performance of his charge, and is free to use whatever methods he considers suitable.
 While these methods vary according to the handler, a common part of each girl's regimen is brainwashing called "conditioning", which produces a deadly assassin with unquestioning loyalty to her handler but, if used excessively, also limits her life span.

 Each fratello exhibits a unique dynamic.
 Most of the handlers have police or military backgrounds and were recruited directly into Section 2.
 Most also chose their own cyborgs from a list of candidates, though some appear to have been assigned a cyborg.
 The Social Welfare Agency primarily concerns itself with dealing with the Padania Republic Faction (PRF or RF), an organization seeking an independent Northern Italy through acts of terrorism and bribery.